Your Stratmoor Hills Fire Department is manned 24-hours a day, 7 days a week, 365 days a year!

 - Having loose “stuff” in your car is DANGEROUS.
 In the event of a crash or rollover this “stuff” can hurt you – maybe severely.

-- Ensure you and your passengers are always wearing seatbelt properly because it is a proven fact that those individuals not seat belted in can become projectiles during a rollover accident.
+- Ensure you and your passengers are always wearing seatbelt properly.
+It is a proven fact that those individuals not seat belted in can become projectiles during a rollover accident.

 - If you use your mobile phone while driving use a “hands free” device will reduce distractions and allow you to focus on the traffic.

-- Never wear headphones or an ear plug while driving and try to avoid distractions such as testing, changing out CD’s, going through wallet or purse etc.
+- Never wear headphones or an ear plug while driving and try to avoid distractions such as texting, changing out CD’s, going through wallet or purse etc.

 IF YOU SEE EMERGENCY VEHICLES BEHIND YOU: